-On Sunday morning I opened the curtains in my bedroom and on the patio floor, in a puddle of rainwater, it’s waterlogged wings wide open, was an African Monarch butterfly.
+On Sunday morning I opened the curtains in my bedroom and on the patio floor, in a puddle of rainwater, it’s waterlogged wings wide open, was a Garden Acraea butterfly.
 I picked it up gently and took it into my bedroom, placing it on a facecloth next to the open door, to absorb the rain from its wings, and put a water and sugar drenched tissue in front of it.
 It needed to regain its strength.
 What do you feed a butterfly?

 Yesterday I dreaded opening the bathroom door.
 I didn’t think it would survive another day.
 But it had.
 I took it outside, sitting on my finger.
 It was overcast and the wind buffeted its wings.
-It wasn’t strong enough to fly.
+It still wasn’t strong enough to fly.
 I put it on a facecloth on my desk and it kept me company for most of the day as I continued to work on, ‘Suicide at the Burj Khalifa.”
-This time I pushed the sugar and water-soaked tissue right up to its mouth and looked at it a few times through a magnifying glass to see if it was drinking.
+This time I pushed the sugar and water-soaked tissue right up to its mouth and looked at it through a magnifying glass to see if it was drinking/eating.
 I took it outside a few times on my finger but the sun hadn’t come out, so I put it on my desk once more and continued to write.
-At last the sun came out and taking it through to my bedroom it sat on the bed in the sun briefly and then its head started moving and its wings started pumped slightly.
+At last the sun came out and taking it through to my bedroom it sat on the bed in the sun briefly and then its head started moving and its wings started pumping slightly.
 It was time to try again, even though I didn’t hold much hope that it would fly again.
-I thought that I would be looking after it for the next few months as African Monarchs live for between six and eight months.
+I thought that I would be looking after it for the next few months.
 I put it on my finger again and went outside.
 Its wings starting to whirr, and it flew off, only to fall to the floor.
+I put it back on my fingertip.
 A few seconds later it flew away.
 The butterfly was free again.

 It brought to mind Khalil Gibran’s poetic novel, ‘Broken Wings’, one of Laura’s favourite stories.
 How many of us have a broken wing and how do we adapt to life, a little more fragile than before?